-Do you need to short sell your home?
+Is it time to short sell your home?

 Not sure what a short sale is?
 A short sale occurs when the amount of the outstanding loans is greater than the value of the home.
-This may be due to many causes, but commonly is a result of a rapidly declining housing market.
+This may be due to many causes, but frequently is a result of a rapidly declining housing market.

 Need real estate advice?